tfpf/iitkgp-utilities/README.md

 # IIT Kharagpur Utilities
-Automatically logs in to some portals.
+Android application which speeds up logging in to some IITKGP portals.

 Work in progress!
+Commits may disappear or be squashed at any time.